-We found there was a complaints policy in place that was compliant with NHS Putting Things Right2 and the Private Dentistry Regulations.
+We found there was a complaints policy in place that was compliant with the Private Dentistry Regulations.
 There is a responsible individual allocated to deal with complaints.
-There was also a suggestion box located in the foyer where patients can give feedback and make informal suggestions.
-We saw a 'comments' book in the reception area where relevant comments are recorded and feedback is provided to staff.
+The practice requested that feedback should be given through an online feedback site, however there was also a feedback form available should this not be an option for patients.
+Feedback received had been kept within the policy folder and shared with staff.